Module refinery.lib.scripts.js.deobfuscation.stringarray

 base_offset: int

-class RotationIIFE (node, target, body)
+class RotationIIFE (node, target, body, target_param)

 Result of detecting the rotation IIFE pattern.